 This has the same effect but directly leverages the BRMS directly rather than imposing BKMs as a layer of indirection.

-For more information, register to download our Best Practices Brief, Knowledge Objects in DMN.
+For more information, register to download our Leading Practices Brief, Knowledge Objects in DMN.